8 keys to create an effective annual plan for 2025

 There’s always room for argument, but ideally not with the absolute core of the plan.
 You should at least be able to agree on the strategic big bets for your business next year.
 How each team contributes and the smaller actions come next.

-Talend’s Sherilyn Kamga explains, “once we all agree on the pain points and the value of removing them, bandwidth and workload are simply challenges to overcome.
+As Talend’s Sherilyn Kamga explains, “Once we all agree on the pain points and the value of removing them, bandwidth and workload are simply challenges to overcome.
 Which might mean outsourcing much of the work or finding other resources within the company.“

 So how can you (pretty much) achieve consensus?
 You have two real options: top-down decisions from leadership, or clear data that make your new year objectives obvious.
 Most companies tend to prioritise the latter.